 Our Kindergarten program is offered to 5-year-olds and young 6-year-olds.
-Like Kindergarten I, the Full Day Kindergarten program is taught by a state-certified teacher with a BS in ECE/El Ed.
-The class size will be limited to 15 children with a teacher and an instructional aide.
+Our Full Day Kindergarten program is taught by a state-certified teacher with a BS in ECE/El Ed.
+The class size is limited to 15 children with a teacher and an instructional aide.
 The curriculum in the Full Day Kindergarten program will lay a thorough foundation for the academic demands of first grade.
 Our academic program will provide instruction in writing, phonics, phonemic awareness, reading, math, science and social studies.

 During this year of instruction, the children will still use manipulatives and experiment through observation; however, they will begin to use connecting-level skills that will prepare them for the more abstract skills required in first grade and beyond.
 Children will be guided through individual conferences, guided reading instruction and small group and whole group instruction using an integrated thematic teaching approach.
 They will also have art, physical education, music, and instruction in computers and foreign language.